 “I want one of those cars that fixes itself!”
 So declared my mother—I guess after misunderstanding a news item about computerised engine control or something of the like.
-I was in the fifth grade, it was 1987, and my folks had decided their trusty but ageing ’78 Caprice and growing-raggedy ’77 Cutlass were due for replacement.
+I was in the fifth grade; it was 1987, and my folks had decided their trusty but ageing ’78 Caprice and growing-raggedy ’77 Cutlass were due for replacement.

 The story of the Cutlass’ replacement is too juicy to tell just yet.
 Alright, then; what came after the Caprice?
 It was going to be another 4-door sedan with automatic transmission, because that’s what my parents drove.
 But what make and model?

 As I say, it was 1987—right around the peak of the executive-strength conspicuous consumption trend.
 Mother, once she understood there’s nothing such as a self-repairing car, wanted to see about these Mercedeses that were popular amongst the popular.
-The W126s, W124s, and “baby Benz” (oy vey -DS) W201s, whether new or used, were well above the target price range, so there was no trip to a Mercedes dealer.
+The W126s, W124s, and “baby Benz” (oy vey -ed) W201s, whether new or used, were well above the target price range, so there was no trip to a Mercedes dealer.
 We went to Walter’s Star Service, an independent repair shop probably named that way to avoid a cease-and-desist letter from Mercedes.
 They had several 4-doors for sale on the forecourt.
 I recall thinking it strange to be sniffing around ’73-’74 models to replace a ’78, so that probably means they were W114s and W115s, though there might’ve been a late-production W108 as well.

 To Americans like my folks, accustomed to Torqueflites and Turbo-Hydramatics, the German ideal of an automatic transmission’s shift quality was like a German joke: far too hard to understand.
 Back at the forecourt, mother asked about another car and, on learning it was a diesel, said “I don’t know how to drive a car that takes diesel gas”.
 The remnants of her enthusiasm was dampened by Walter’s answer: “It’s pretty much the same, except if there’s going to be cold weather just make sure to add a gallon of regular gas when you fill up the tank, because diesel fuel can gel up when it gets cold, and then the car won’t start”.
 So that car was out before we even got in.

 No Merc for us, then.
 Just as well, I guess; I can’t imagine whom other than herself my mother reckoned on impressing.
 And an unturbocharged diesel in a hefty vault on wheels at Denver’s altitude meant 0 to 60 probably sometime late next week.
-This I learnt for myself some four years later; my friend Ben’s W115 diesel (vanity plate BNSBENZ or maybe BENSBNZ) was the first car I ever drove—illegally, at that, with no licence—on a public road for about ¾ of a mile.
+This I learnt for myself some four years later; my friend Ben’s W115 diesel (vanity plate BNSBENZ or maybe BENSBNZ) was the first car I ever drove—illegally, with no licence—on a public road for about ¾ of a mile.
 I was reluctant, but Ben assured me the car was so slow I couldn’t possibly get in trouble.
 He was wrong about that; there are plenty of ways I could’ve caused a major crash with a slow car, but none of them actually happened that day.

 Consumer Reports had given good grades to the Caprice in a full road test in ’83, though they did find flaws (“You must rotate a medallion to insert the trunk key, a nuisance”).
 So one fine Saturday morning dad and I got in the red ’78 and headed for Spedding Chevrolet, a large dealership located near the junction of I-25 and US 36.
 This dealership, like Flannery Chevrolet closer to home, was in some kind of nasty but predictable legal trouble dad probably didn’t know about—false and misleading advertising, lying to customers; the usual and customary.
 They ought to have been hauled up on charges for this irretrievably stupid commercial: